-Four theories for anticompetitive vertical price fixing:
+Two theories (among others) for anticompetitive vertical price fixing:

-- 1. Manufacturer cartel Resale price maintenance discourages manufacturers from cutting prices because they won't be passed on to consumers so as to increase sales. - 2.
-Retailer cartel enforced/coordinated via the distributor/manufacturer.
-Retailers collude to fix prices and compel upstream manufacturer to help coordinate the cartel with resale price maintenance. - 3.
-Dominant retailer forestalls distribution innovation that deceases costs.
-A manufacturer that needs a dominant retailer might see little choice but to go along with the dominant retailer's demands. - 4.
+- 1. Retailer cartel enforced/coordinated via the distributor/manufacturer.
+Retailers collude to fix prices and compel upstream manufacturer to help coordinate the cartel with resale price maintenance. - 2.
 Dominant manufacturer Resale price maintenance gives retailers an incentive to refuse to deal with a more efficient manufacturer entrant.